 Kevin Riley earned his Bachelor’s degree in Marketing from the University of Arizona in 1981.
 He spent 29 years with the State of Arizona as a programmer before retiring in November 2018.
 His father had Parkinson’s disease for ten years and joined the Original Tremble Clefs in 2001.
 His father and mother were active members of Tremble Clefs.
 Kevin joined Tremble Clefs in January 2009 in memory of his father.
 Previously a poor singer and public speaker, Tremble Clefs has helped him develop confidence and his singing voice to the point where he now performs at concerts with the group.
 In his spare time, he enjoys golfing and hiking, having recently completed part of the Camino de Santiago in Spain.

 He is a former U.S. Air Force Captain having been stationed at Luke AFB, AZ; Bolling AFB, DC, and with the Air Staff at the Pentagon.
 Jim earned a Bachelor of Science Degree in Mathematics from Bob Jones University and a Master of Science Degree in Computer Science from New Mexico State University.
-Jim moved to Arizona when he retired after 35 years as Minister of Finance, Fairfax Baptist Temple, Fairfax, Virginia, where he was ordained as a minister.
+He moved to Arizona when he retired after 35 years as Minister of Finance, Fairfax Baptist Temple, Fairfax, Virginia, where he was ordained as a minister.
+Jim was diagnosed with Parkinson's disease in 2009.
+He has found great vocal benefits from participating in the West Side Tremble Clefs.
 Retired, he enjoys traveling, reading, ministering to the needs of others, singing, spending time with his family and ‘yarding.’

 Dan Jilka received a Bachelor of Science in Electrical Engineering from Kansas State University and a Master of Science in Electrical Engineering from Iowa State University in 2002.
 His career experiences include Avionics Systems Engineer and Engineering Manager at Rockwell Collins; CFO and Partner at TekSci, an aerospace software company; and Partner and Engineering Recruiter at Management Recruiters, Seattle WA.
 Dan was diagnosed with Parkinson’s disease in 2016 and has been a member of the West Side Tremble Clefs ever since.
 Dan looks forward to the weekly meetings and to sharing with other people who have Parkinson's and their families.
 Tremble Clefs - Director Sun Joo and the people in the choir - are instrumental in helping him combat the effects of PD in his every day life.